 “But you didn’t tell him you are in my bedroom, right?”
 I share my concern, because I fear that I will end up destroying her life merely for spending time with me.
 “You have a year and a half old daughter.”

-Ainhoa puts a hand on her waist as raises her chin a little.
+Ainhoa puts a hand on her waist as she raises her chin a little.

 “If you were the Asier that broke me, I wouldn’t be here.
-I would be insane if I was.
+That would be insane.
 Or the problem is that you would prefer for me to leave?”